 Before diving into the build, it’s crucial to grasp the mindset behind the MVP.
 It’s less about the product itself and more about the process of learning.

 A Minimum Viable Product is the most basic version of a product that can still provide core value to its first users, often called early adopters.
-It’s not a half baked or buggy product.
+It is not a half baked or buggy product.
 Instead, it’s a focused solution that does one thing really well.
 The concept, first detailed by Frank Robinson and later popularized by Eric Ries in The Lean Startup, is about shipping just enough features to solve a key problem and gather feedback for future development.

 The goal is simple: validate your core idea with real users as quickly and cheaply as possible.
 An MVP can be as simple as a landing page to gauge interest or a single feature application.
 As LinkedIn founder Reid Hoffman famously said, “If you are not embarrassed by the first version of your product, you’ve launched too late.”
 This highlights the urgency of getting your product out there to start the learning cycle.